wp-plugins/wangguard/readme.txt

 If you flag manually a user as Splogger, the user will be reported to WangGuard and also will be deleted from your WordPress, also, when multisite or network are enabled, the user's blogs will be flagged as "spam" blogs.

+== Installation ==

+1. Upload the "wangguard" folder to the "/wp-content/plugins/" directory, or download through the "Plugins" menu in WordPress

+2. Activate the plugin through the "Plugins" menu in WordPress

+3. Updates are automatic.
+Click on "Upgrade Automatically" if prompted from the admin menu.
+If you ever have to manually upgrade, simply deactivate, uninstall, and repeat the installation steps with the new version.

+== Screenshots ==

+1. **WangGuard on BuddyPress** - WangGuard banning sploggers on BuddyPress registration page.
+2. **Dashboard** - WangGuard Statistics on WordPress Dashboard.
+3. **Users** - WangGuard Bulk actions and WangGuard status.

 == Frequently Asked Questions ==